Lichen sclerosus is a skin problem that causes thin, wrinkled white patches that are itchy and painful. If the skin tears, bright

 treatment for men who have this condition on the tip of the penis.

-Anne C. Poinier, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Carla J. Herman, MD, MPH - Geriatric Medicine
+Anne C. Poinier, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Ellen K. Roh, MD - Dermatology

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.